Real estate social media is here to stay, and true professionals need to know how to make it work for them.

 Real Estate Social Media: Instagram

 New listings, sold homes, before and after pics of landscaping you suggested that improved curb appeal and resulted in a sale and even just holiday greetings will help generate buzz about you and your company.
+So, remember, growing your Instagram followers can be a huge help for your business.

 What About Facebook?